bakerandgrey/Amazon-Echo-Dot-and-Raspberry-Pi./README.md

 ![writing](https://user-images.githubusercontent.com/39903083/41076797-f7d8c800-6a30-11e8-96b1-37e3a949abf1.jpg).

-5	Once image writing is completed, create "ssh" (ssh file is empty) files to the root of the sd card.
+5	Once image writing is completed, create "**ssh**" (ssh file is empty) files to the root of the sd card.

 6	Insert the sd card into Raspberry Pi 3 and boot it.